- AustraliaNorth AmericaWorld

 Due to gold’s large global presence and high intrinsic value, the precious metal is often seen as a universal currency.
 When the outlook of the equity market looks bleak, or corporate earnings are destined for doom, investors will flock to the precious metal.

-On the flip side, when the economy, and in turn the ASX, is on the rise, investors tend to abandon the yellow metal in favor of equities.
+On the flip side, when the economy, and in turn the ASX, is on the rise, investors tend to abandon the yellow metal in favour of equities.

 However, this is not to say that the relationship between gold and the ASX is a negative one.
 It is more of a give-and-take commitment.
 The metal continues to have an impact on jewellery and jewellery-related products.
 Additionally, gold is used in dentistry, aerospace and electronics — all of which affect publicly traded companies and as a result the ASX.